augusto-altman/selectizer/README.md

 Selectizer build tool
 =============

 Based on the [Modernizr](https://github.com/Modernizr/Modernizr) build process, Selectizer is a build tool made for [Node.js](http://nodejs.org/) that compile javascript projects.
 It allows the developer to divide an entire project into small javascript files (modules) and then select what pieces of code to include in a specific "build", resolving the dependencies automatically (using the [Requirejs's optimization tool](http://requirejs.org/docs/optimization.html)).
-The final effect is _like_ all the selected files concatenated.
+The final effect is to get all the selected files (and its dependencies) concatenated into one big deliverable javascript.

 This tool gives adds to the development process two great advantages: